-While in your account, you can see the grades for your student's classes, as well as their performance on standards, in the Gradebook module.
-Click on your Gradebook module on the left, then up at the top, choose Points or Standards
+From your account, you can see the grades and standards performance for your student's classes in the Gradebook module.
+Select the Gradebook module on the left.
+At the top, choose Points or Standards

 Once you are in the points gradebook, you can select the student and school from the dropdown menu at the top.

 This view of the points gradebook will show you the name of the class, grade, point total/percentage, subject, and teacher.

 ➡️ Class Grade Breakdown